Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Browse WFS layers/README.md

 ## How it works

 1. Create an instance of `AGSWFSService` with a URL to a WFS feature service.
-2. Obtain a list of `AGSWFSLayerInfo` objects from `AGSWFSService.serviceInfo`
+2. Obtain a list of `AGSWFSLayerInfo` objects from `AGSWFSService.serviceInfo`.
 3. When a layer is selected, create an instance of `AGSWFSFeatureTable` from the `AGSWFSLayerInfo` object.
     * Set the axis order if necessary.
 4. Create a feature layer from the feature table.